 The aftermath of the storm and the subsequent flooding has been catastrophic.
 A recent AgWeb article indicates that Iowa governor Kim Reynolds has projected $1.6 billion in total damages, $214 million of which are agricultural damages.
 In a recent AgPro article, we learn that the Nebraska Farm Bureau project that damage from the storm could exceed $440 million for crop growers alone.

 Soil health has been compromised due to the flooding, which eventually will impact crop production across the region.
 Farms are uninhabitable, livestock has been lost in the middle of calving season, and some farmers have lost a lifetime of tools and farm implements — effectively the basis of their livelihood — because of the storm.
-The post-storm flooding was so catastrophic that 13% of our nation’s ethanol production capacity as plants across the Midwest have had to shut down or scale back their operations.
+The post-storm flooding was so catastrophic that 13% of our nation’s ethanol production capacity was reduced, as plants across the Midwest have had to shut down or scale back their operations.
 Reports of damages are still coming in as growers have the ability to inspect their operations.

 In addition to this, we offer a number of crop products that are designed to enhance soil health and crop production while lowering growers’ production costs and dependence on chemical inputs.
 These products can help soil bounce back faster, enabling growers to resume their operations as quickly as possible in the wake of these terrible floods.